herrera-ignacio/architect-handbook/design-patterns/offline-concurrency/optimistic-offline-lock/README.md

 A successful pre-commit validation is, in a sense, obtaining a lock indicating it's okay to go ahead with the changes to the record data.
 So long as the validation and the updates occur within a single system transaction, the business transaction will display consistency.

 *Optimistic Offline Lock* **assumes that the chance of conflict is low**.
-The expectation that sessio nconflict isn't likely allows multiple users to work with the same data at the same time.
+The expectation that session conflict isn't likely allows multiple users to work with the same data at the same time.

 > Source Code Management (SCM) system uses *Optimistic Offline Lock*.
 When it detects a conflict between programmers it usually can figure out the correct merge and retry the commit.
-A quality merge strategy makes *Optimistic Offline Lock* very powerful not only because the system's concurrency is quite high but because users rarely have to reody any work.
+A quality merge strategy makes *Optimistic Offline Lock* very powerful not only because the system's concurrency is quite high but because users rarely have to redo any work.

 ## How It Works